 Time to boil was the most heavily weighted metric used to rate the products in this review.
 Generally speaking, the more power a model has, the better it boils, and the more efficient of a cooking experience one would (hopefully) have.
 What became apparent during our boil test, however, is that BTU ratings — surprise! — weren't everything.

 The large 5" burners on the Pro 60X and Camp Chef Explorer and the 5.5" burners on the Stansport Outdoor are surrounded by so much open space that they are more affected by the wind.
-The flame is also physically farther away from cookware on big camping stoves such as these, so despite having the highest BTUs, they didn't win all the boil tests — though, for the most part, they performed quite well.
-The impermeable design of the Camp Chef Everest made a clear difference with wind protection, allowing for faster boil times no matter what the circumstances.
+The flame is also physically farther away from cookware on big camping stoves such as these, so despite having the highest BTUs, they didn't win all the boil tests — though, for the most part, they did perform quite well.
+However, the impermeable design of the Camp Chef Everest made a clear difference with wind protection, allowing for faster boil times no matter what the circumstances.

-Again, lower BTUs didn't necessarily mean slower boil times if the stove offered good wind resistance.
-But the combination of less power and either poor design or no windscreen did add up to poorer performance in this category.
+Again though, lower BTUs doesn't necessarily mean slower boil times if a stove offers capable wind resistance.
+But the combination of less power and either poor design or no windscreen did equate to poorer performances in this category.
 If you tend to boil water in a separate device like a JetBoil, this may not matter as much to you — particularly if you like to simmer your dinners gently and don't care about a raging flame.
-We weighted this metric heavily because a faster boil time means people get fed and caffeinated more quickly and fuel gets used more efficiently, but it all depends on your camp kitchen preferences.
+We chose to weight boiling time heavily because a faster boil means people get fed and caffeinated more quickly and fuel gets used more efficiently, but it all depends on your camp kitchen preferences.

 All our boil tests were conducted at elevations of approximately 5,000 feet using an enclosed tea kettle and one quart of water with a beginning temperature of 60 degrees Fahrenheit.

 Our top performer in this category, once again the Camp Chef Everest, had the essential balance of high BTUs — 20,000 per burner — and a smart, compact design.
 The Eureka Spire LX — despite only having 10,000 BTUs per burner — also fared quite well, which is a testament to good design and implementation.
 No surprise, models that didn't come equipped with a windscreen had considerable trouble.
-We noticed that the big freestanding models mostly did fine with unvaried wind from the side, but when breezes snuck in from every angle in the field, all of them had issues with the flame becoming extinguished and needing to be relit.
+We also noticed that the powerful freestanding models mostly did fine with the unvaried wind in our simulated box fan test, but when breezes snuck in from every angle while out in the field, all of them struggled with the flame becoming extinguished and needing to be relit.

-More than half of the stoves made it through the box fan test in under 7 minutes, but there was a substantial difference between boiling times with and without the fan.
+More than half of our stoves made it through the box fan test in under 7 minutes, but there was a substantial difference between boiling times with and without the fan.
 Our champion Camp Chef Everest, however, was hardly phased, taking only 30 seconds longer with the fan than without.
 It's no wonder this model continues to win our Editor's Choice award year after year.
-The Pro 60X also did well in our fan test, taking only 1 minute longer with the fan than without.
-But, as mentioned above, when out in the real-world wind, the flame went out multiple times in a cooking session.
+The Pro 60X also did well in our simulated fan test, adding only 1 minute to its time.
+But, as mentioned above, when out in real-world wind, the flame would go out multiple times in a cooking session.

-Often overlooked in favor of BTU power, simmering ability contributes to the usability and functionality of a camping stove.
-In the simmering category, our Editors' Choice model took the win yet again, this time alongside the Camp Chef Explorer 2-Burner.
-The flame power on both of these models is impressive, (10,000 BTUs per burner on the Everest and a whopping 30,000 per burner on the Explorer).
-Both were able to tame down their power and simmer with finesse and grace.
+Often overlooked in favor of BTU power, simmering ability contributes hugely to the usability and functionality of a camping stove.
+In the simmering category, our Editors' Choice model took the high score yet again, this time alongside the Camp Chef Explorer 2-Burner and Jetboil Genesis Basecamp.
+The flame power on the Everest and Explorer is impressive (20,000 and 30,000 BTUs per burner respectively), and a bit more modest/typical on the Basecamp (just 10,000 per burner).
+But all were able to dial into that low-and-slow sweet spot for detailed cooking with finesse and grace.
 We slow cooked sauces and fried eggs easily and with confidence, much like on a gas range at home.

-Even if you don't plan to cook fancy detail-oriented meals, simmering is an important aspect to consider.
+Even if you don't plan to cook fancy detail-oriented meals, simmering is a crucial aspect to consider.
 The ability for a stove to be proficient at low heat also means better fuel efficiency, which equates to more long-term bang for your buck.
-You won't burn through your canisters with a raging flame when you don't need to be.
+You won't burn through your canisters with a raging flame when you don't want to.
 It also means less accidentally scorched pans and more flexibility in timing.
 Maybe you have a curry that's way ahead of your rice — a nice low simmer allows you to keep a dish warm without overcooking while you finish the rest of your meal, start a fire, or pitch a tent.
 Other models that impressed us in this category were the sleek and compact Primus Kinjia and our Best Buy one-burner, the Gas One GS-3000.

 Ease of Set Up

 While car camping stoves are often easier to set up than their liquid fuel backpacking counterparts, some are more user-friendly than others.
-We chose the Coleman Butane Instastart and the Gas One GS-3000 as the winners in this category in no small part because the directions for how to get them up and running are printed on the lid.
+We chose the Coleman Butane Instastart and the Gas One GS-3000 as the winners in this category in no small part because the directions are printed right on the lid.
 This makes it super easy for a new user to jump in and help out if needed.
 And all these two stoves require for setup is placing the butane canister in the fuel compartment correctly, flipping a switch to lock it into place, and then turning the knob to self-ignite.
 Very fast and easy.

 A close second in this category was the Primus Kinjia.
-The Kinjia was the only stove we tested that had an already attached fuel hose; this stove required no fussing with screwing a metal adaptor into place, which is nice, especially if you have cold fingers!
-It comes with a special stand to prop the fuel bottle up at the correct angle after you screw it into the hose.
-The nice thing about this is that you can set the fuel bottle wherever you'd like within the bounds of the hose.
+This was the only stove we tested that had an already attached fuel hose, so no fussing with screwing a metal adaptor into place — a nice feature especially when you have cold fingers!
+It also comes with a unique stand to prop the fuel bottle up at the correct angle after you screw it into the hose.
+The nice thing about this is that you can then set the fuel bottle wherever you'd like within the bounds of the hose.
 The potential issue is that it's a separate piece that could get lost.

 Ease of Care

 Most good car camping stoves are engineered with the assumption that they are going to get filthy and that you aren't going to want to do anything about it right away.
 What this means is that they tend to be pretty low maintenance and easy to clean.
-That said, we did notice some big differences between the various models.
+That said, there are some notable differences between the various models.

-Our most low-maintenance stoves were the Explorer 2-Burner and the Stansport Outdoor Stove.
+Our most low-maintenance stoves were the Explorer 2-Burner and the Stansport Outdoor.
 Their construction is such that beneath the cooking grate only the burners stand in the way of food hitting the ground.
 So when, inevitably, food flies out of your skillet, it lands on the ground instead of collecting at the bottom of your stove in a drip tray.
-This aspect could potentially be seen as a negative if you're camping in a place like Yosemite, where the less food to hit the ground the better, so as not to attract critters.
-Plus, it's a poor idea to leave a campsite with food waste piled below where your stove was standing.
-But both of these models have fewer pieces and parts and are also painted entirely black, the most filth-friendly color.
+This aspect could be seen as a negative if you're camping anywhere that you need to be vigilant about not attracting critters.
+Regardless, it's poor form to leave a campsite with food waste piled below where your stove was standing — critters or not.
+But both of these models have fewer pieces and parts and are also painted entirely black, the most filth-friendly color, making them easy and straightforward to care for.

 Other models we appreciated for their easy maintenance were the Primus Kinjia and the Gas One.
 While all of our compact models had some kind of drip tray, not all of them allowed the tray to be completely removed — but these two did.
-This means the innards of these stoves are accessible to clean out every crumb or splatter of sauce that escapes the pan.
+This means that you can reach every single internal nook, cranny, crumb, and splatter.
+A dream for those that love to keep their gear sparkly clean.

 — Penney Garrett